simonecorsi/simonecorsi/README.md

 I'm broadening my knowledge by researching and developing within a *product* and *technological advancement* team!

-In the past I've mostly been a consultant and over the years I've built APIs, databases, systems architectures and integrations for B2B/B2C solutions; for my customers on: *retail, oil, sports, banking and events*.
+In the past I've mostly been a consultant and over the years I've built APIs, databases, systems architectures and integrations for B2B/B2C solutions for my customers on: *retail, oil, sports, banking and events*.

 ---